 Barrington-Evans correctly judged that there were areas of ministry that were then being neglected by the (Roman) Catholic Church or where its priests would not find themselves welcome.
-Although his church attracted negative press publicity on account of the backgrounds of his clergy, this also served to attract greater attention to it from those interested in its work or in offering their vocations.
+Although his church attracted negative press publicity on account of the backgrounds of some of his clergy, this also served to attract greater attention to it from those interested in its work or in offering their vocations.

 John Nicholas Collins, known in religion as Nicholas Patrick (pictured left at his consecration in 1966), held the academic degrees of Master of Arts and Doctor of Philosophy, was a graduate of the Western Orthodox University under Mar Georgius of Glastonbury, and had been a teacher in secular life.
-However, like others of the Barrington-Evans fold, his past misfortunes made him a prime candidate for the “church of the second chance”.
+However, like others of the Barrington-Evans fold, his past criminal history made him a prime candidate for the “church of the second chance”.
 He had been ordained priest by Barrington-Evans on 24 June 1961 and was later a member of the Synod of the Church, but was excommunicated by him in March 1964 for offences against ecclesiastical discipline.
 At this point, he was living in Streatham.
-On Easter Day 1965, the Old Roman Catholic jurisdictions of Barrington-Evans and Archbishop Geoffrey Peter Paget King were united.
+On Easter Day 1965, the Old Roman Catholic jurisdictions of Barrington-Evans and Paget King were united.
 Collins was part of a group of clergy and former clergy of these churches who rejected this union – or in some cases had been rejected from it – and in a Deed of 14 March 1965 placed themselves under Archbishop Gerard George Shelley, the original Primate of the Old Roman Catholic Church in Great Britain, who had been at odds with Paget King since 1961 and now saw the opportunity to reconstitute his jurisdiction.
 Within a short time, however, internal dissent had led to the breakup of this new group.